-Figure 1: Study design for testing the mode of evolution in the time and stratigraphic domain.
+Figure 1: Study design for testing the mode of evolution in the stratigraphic domain.
 Computationally, first sampling positions are determined, then the age-depth model is used to determine the times that correspond to these positions.
 Last, the trait evolution at said times are simulated.
+The simulated mean trait values are the values observable at the sampled stratigraphic positions.

 The stratigraphic record: Forward models of carbonate platform architecture